-Emancipatory theory seeks to free people from their false conceptualisation of security as national and military security, to bring about a better world order.
+Emancipatory theory seeks to free people from their false conceptualization of security as national and military security, to bring about a better world order.
 Contrary to first impressions, proponents operate under no illusions as to the immediacy of the impact that an individual analyst might have.
-They realise, for example, that academics are rarely heard by those in power, and that one analyst cannot possibly cover all fields of expertise satisfactorily (Booth 2007: 199, 267).
-As such, what is asked of the individual is rather modest, yet there is an element of moral duty to it.
+They realize, for example, that academics are rarely heard by those in power, and that one analyst cannot possibly cover all fields of expertise satisfactorily.53 As such, what is asked of the individual is rather modest, yet there is an element of moral duty to it.
 Thus theorists, in order to become critical individuals, must first of all change themselves.
 They must become virtuous individuals and do things a good person would do.
 That is, their intellectual commitment must translate into personal practice in their relations with other humans, seeking practical, immediate and everyday emancipatory actions.
 Above all, they must have the commitment to an alternative world order as possible.
-Indeed imagining such an order becomes their guiding principle (Booth 2007: 187-ff).
-Finally, they need to reach out to those around them (students, civil society groups, etc) and spread the critical message.
+Indeed imagining such an order becomes their guiding principle.54 Finally, they need to reach out to those around them (students, civil society groups, etc) and spread the critical message.
 Emancipation is thus not one big bang moment instigated by one person or even a handful of people.
 It is instead a gradual process.

 As a first concrete step towards a better world order, many emancipatory analysts seek to free 'mainstream' colleagues from their false consciousness of seeing security as belonging to the state and the military.
-In order to achieve this, critically minded intellectuals wage a Gramscian 'war of position' against their mainstream counterparts, always relying on the promise that their (emancipatory) argument will prevail (Jones 1999, 1995: 299-319).
-Notably, the 'mainstream' that is critiqued is now more broadly based than simply 'American' Realism/ Neo-Liberalism, with even that which was originally positioned within non-traditional security studies - securitisation theory - situated now within this 'mainstream' category, and therefore attacked for its ostensible state centrism (see below).
+In order to achieve this, critically minded intellectuals wage a Gramscian 'war of position' against their mainstream counterparts, always relying on the promise that their (emancipatory) argument will prevail.
+Notably, the 'mainstream' that is critiqued is now more broadly based than simply 'American' Realism/ Neo-Liberalism, with even that which was originally positioned within nontraditional security studies - securitization theory - situated now within this 'mainstream' category, and therefore attacked for its ostensible state centrism (see below).